awsdocs/amazon-ecr-user-guide/doc_source/repository-policies.md

 You can use either of these policy types to control access to your repositories, as shown in the following examples\.

-This example shows an Amazon ECR repository policy, which allows for a specific IAM user to describe the repository and the images within the repository:
+This example shows an Amazon ECR repository policy, which allows for a specific IAM user to describe the repository and the images within the repository\.

 ```
 {